ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 Log in as the root user to each of the cluster nodes.

-### Populating entries for each node in the hosts file
+### Adding cluster node entries to the hosts file
 {: #ha-rhel-update-hosts-file}

-On both nodes, use the following information to populate entries.

-Add the IP addresses and hostnames of both nodes to the hosts file `/etc/hosts`.
+On both nodes, add the IP addresses and hostnames of both nodes to the `/etc/hosts` file.

 For more information, see [Setting up /etc/hosts files on RHEL cluster nodes](https://access.redhat.com/solutions/81123){: external}.

 ### Preparing environment variables
 {: #ha-rhel-prepare-environment-variables}

-Prepare some environment variables for the root user on both nodes to simplify the setup process.
+To simplify the setup process, prepare some environment variables for the root user.
 These environment variables are used with later operating system commands in this information.

 On both nodes, create a file with the following environment variables and update to your environment.